-Observations of wind speed and direction may be made either by visual estimates or by means of anemometers or anemographs.
+Observations of wind speed and direction may be made either by visual estimates or by anemometers.
 Winds should be measured only if using a well-maintained and recently calibrated instrument sited in a well-exposed location away from the influence of the superstructure, mast and spars.
-Reports of wind speed can be recorded in either knots or m s–1; reporting in knots is preferred if the data are to be transmitted from the ship in a format not allowing the recording of tenths.
+Reports of wind speed should be recorded in m s–1, while for some purposes knots might still be used..

 4.2.2.6.1 Visual observations